krishangoyal12/Ecommerce_Follow_Along/README.md

 4. Mongoose Schema for Storing Orders
 - Define a schema for storing order details in the database, which will include the selected address, products in the cart, total amount, and user details.

+***Milestone 24***: **Order Confirmation Page**

+In this milestone, we will create an Order Confirmation Page.
+This page will display all the details regarding the user's order and give them an opportunity to confirm their purchase by placing an order.

+Things to to in the milestone:

+Learn how to display products being ordered.

+Display the delivery address selected by the user.

+Show the total value of the cart.

+Include a Place Order button at the bottom for confirming the order.

+Steps to Achieve the Milestone 📝

+* Display Ordered Products:

+- List all the products in the user's cart.
+This will include the product name, quantity, and price.

+* Display Delivery Address:

+- Show the address selected by the user for delivery.
+This address will be displayed clearly to confirm where the products will be sent.

+* Display Total Cart Value:

+- Calculate and display the total cost of the products in the cart, including any applicable taxes and shipping charges.

+* Place Order Button:

+- Add a Place Order button at the bottom of the page.
+This button will trigger the order confirmation and proceed with the checkout process.

+* Expected Outcome:

+- Users should be able to view a clear summary of their order, including the products, delivery address, and total cost.

+- Users can place the order by clicking the Place Order button at the bottom.